-As anticipated in the introduction, the MFV axion solves the Strong CP problem in exactly the same way as the traditional QCD axion, i.e. absorbing the $\theta_{QCD}$ parameter by a shift symmetry transformation.
-Only two conditions must be satisfied: the first is that $c_{agg}\neq0$, which is consistent with Eq.~(\ref{PQChargesChoice}), that explains the top Yukawa coupling of order 1 and the smallness of the bottom to top mass ratio; the second is that the VEV of the redefined axion field is vanishing.
+As anticipated in the introduction, the MFV axion solves the Strong CP problem in exactly the same way as the traditional QCD axion: the $\theta_{QCD}$ parameter can be absorbed by a shift transformation of the axion.
+The only condition that must be satisfied is that $c_{agg}\neq0$, which is consistent with Eq.~(\ref{PQChargesChoice}), that explain the top Yukawa coupling of order 1 and the smallness of the bottom mass with respect to the top mass.

 Table~\ref{tab:pheno} reports the values of the $c_{ai}$ coefficients of the axion couplings to fermions and gauge field strengths in the physical basis for the two scenarios described in Eq.~(\ref{PQChargesChoice}).
+As the coefficients in Eq.~\eqref{eq:coefficientsGaugeBosons} depend only on charge differences, the values for the anomaly couplings are the same values for both the scenarios.
 Of particular interest is that the ratio between the axion coupling to photons and that to gluons, which is typically a free parameter~\cite{Giudice:2012zp,Redi:2012ad,Redi:2016esr,DiLuzio:2016sbl,Farina:2016tgd,Coy:2017yex}, is exactly fixed to $8/3$, as in the original DFSZ invisible axion model.